nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes `list-s` to view all added schedules.

 Step 3.
-The user can also choose to execute `list-s 1 m/0` where the index and `m/` status are optional parameters.
+The user can also choose to execute `list-s 1 m/0` where the `Index` and `Status` are optional parameters.

 Step 4.
 The `ListScheduleCommandParser` will be initialised to parse the user input, checking for `Index` and `Status`.
 If they are provided but invalid, it will throw a `ParseException`.

 Step 5.
 The `ListScheduleCommandParser` will then create a `ListScheduleCommand` with a `Index` and `Status` representing the user's input.

 Step 6.
-If `Index` is a valid integer, but it is not within the schedule list of indexes, `ListScheduleCommand::execute` will return `CommandException`
+If `Index` is a valid integer, but it is not within the schedule list of indexes, `ListScheduleCommand::execute` will return `CommandException` .

 Step 7. `ListScheduleCommand::execute` then creates `TutorPredicate`, `StatusPredicate` or both predicates, depending on what parameters are present in the user input for `Index` and `Status` respectively.

 Step 8. `ListScheduleCommand::execute` then calls `ModelManager::getFilteredScheduleList` with the predicate as the argument.
-This method updates the list of `Schedule` in the model according to the predicate conditions and filters them.
+This method updates the list of schedule in the model according to the predicate conditions and filters them.

 Step 9.
-Finally, the `ListScheduleCommand` object updates the schedule list to display the filtered schedule.
+Finally, the `ListScheduleCommand` object updates the schedule list to display the filtered schedules.

 The following sequence diagram shows how the above steps for list schedule operation works: